synnaxlabs/synnax/client/ts/api/client.api.md

     key: number;
 }>;

+// Warning: (ae-missing-release-tag) "Range" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 class Range_2 {
     // Warning: (ae-forgotten-export) The symbol "Aliaser" needs to be exported by the entry point index.d.ts